bezhermoso/symfony-vm/README.md

 (For existing projects, simply `cd` to your project root and skip directly to `git remote add...`)

-A `vm` directory will be created in your project root, which you can commit along with your code-base and therefore version it along with your project.
+A `vm` directory will be created in your project root.
+You can commit this directory along with your code-base and version it along with your project.

-(You could use `git submodule` if you want, but see the pros of [git-subtree](http://git-scm.com/book/en/Git-Tools-Subtree-Merging) and give it a chance.)
+(You could use `git submodule` if you want, but see the pros of [git-subtree](http://git-scm.com/book/en/Git-Tools-Subtree-Merging) and give it a whirl.)

-__Note__:
+__Note on clearing cache__:

 Make sure you `cache:clear` from within the VM and not from the host machine so that file paths within Symfony cache will correspond to the project's location within the VM, not your host machine: